 All other grooming needs are the same as any other pooch, and be sure to utilize the daily brushing time with him to monitor any lumps and infections that he may develop.

 The King Shepherd is still a rare breed, and as such there are few reputable breeders around, however as they are becoming increasingly popular, they are also high in demand.
 Because of this, the average price of a puppy will start from around $1,500.
 Ensure that you ask to see registration papers with either the ARBA or AKSC, as well as their health certificates, and ensure that you meet the parents and the puppies.

 As with any dog breed that is currently in trend, unscrupulous puppy mills take advantage of this, and pump out as many similar looking pups with no regard for their health, simply to cash in on their soaring popularity.
 Not only will it be likely that the pup will be unhealthy, but it would not be difficult for them to pass a German Shepherd pup off as a King Shepherd, so you may not even get a King Shepherd at all.
-So, it pays off to spend that little bit extra initially, to increase your chances of having a healthy pooch, as well as ensuring peace of mind.
+So, it pays off to spend that little bit extra initially, to increase your chances of having a healthy pooch, as well as ensuring peace of mind

 As Family Pets

-- The King Shepherd is an energetic dog who should be placed with an active family.
+- =The King Shepherd is an energetic dog who should be placed with an active family.

 - You need to guarantee him at least 60 minutes of exercise every day.

-- The King Shepherd, whilst he can make a good guard dog.
+- Makes a good guard dog.

 - He can more friendly and sociable than his German Shepherd parentage.

 - He is a very loyal dog who will form a strong bond with all family members.

 - Energetic, but he is not particularly bouncy at the home.

 - As long as the King Shepherd is socialized, he will also do well in a multi-pet household.

 - Be sure to have a pre-meet with the other animals to be sure that he fits in well with the pack.